Quick Exit

 • Engage in regular individual and group supervision to maintain high standards of practice and professional development

-• Are dedicated to applying child-safe practices and fostering a respectful, inclusive environment
+• Are dedicated to applying child-safe practices and fostering a respectful, inclusive environment for children, young people, and their families

-Applications must include a CV, and maximum two-page cover letter responding to the Selection Criteria in the position description.
-Applications can be submitted via email to hr@sass.org.au by 9am, 12th January 2026.
+Applications can be submitted via email to hr@sass.org.au.
 For a copy of the Position Description (inclusive of Selection Criteria) please download below.
+To enquire further about the role or ask questions, please contact Renae Pepper on 62310044 or email renae.pepper@sass.org.au.

 We are committed to creating a safe, inclusive, and respectful workplace.
 We value diversity and encourage applications from people of all backgrounds, including Aboriginal and Torres Strait Islander peoples, members of the LGBTIQA+ community, people with disability, and those from culturally and linguistically diverse backgrounds.
 If you need any assistance or adjustments during the application process, please reach out — we’re here to support you.